andrewvue/IT145-PetBAG/README.md

 # IT145-PetBAG
-Pet Boarding and Grooming services concierge app
+Pet Boarding and Grooming services concierge app using Java

 Pet Boarding and Grooming (Pet BAG) is a company that provides boarding and grooming services for dogs and cats.
 We want to modernize our operations by introducing custom software that will help replace inefficient paper-based processes.